chenzRG/GeSubNet/README.md

 # GeSubNet.

-This is an official implementation of paper (ICLR 2025 Oral), "GeSubNet: Gene Interaction Inference for Disease Subtype Network Generation".
+This is an official implementation of paper "GeSubNet: Gene Interaction Inference for Disease Subtype Network Generation".

+## :fire: News

+Our work was selected as Oral Presentation at ICLR 2025 Oral!

 # Dependencies:
 GeSubNet is built based on PyTorch.